 In the menu setting, you may activate the Info Panel that presents tracking states and the mode (ADAPTIVE or STATIC) which the Model target was set to in the MTG.
 In addition, you may switch to a different Model Target Tracking Mode to test your own Model Target databases.
 See more information about the motion hint and tracking mode in the article Optimizing Model Target Tracking.

-The other options include toggling Autofocus and Device Tracker on and off.
+The other options include toggling Autofocus and Track device pose on and off.

 Loading your Own Databases onto the Device